-The Promised Land Beginning Farmer

-Program - This group is working to establish a community-based beginning farmer program in the Grundy/Hardin
+The Promised Land Beginning Farmer Program - This group is working to establish a

 County area.
 Support from Shared Visions is being used to develop the details on how the program will work, to create a guidebook for people wanting to start farming, to establish a system of community supports, and to test the program with a pilot operation.